Abdelrhman-Sadek/Survey-insights/README.md

 <br>
 **`Goal`is to build an interactive dashboard to accessing the information and insights of the survey more easily**
 <br>
-with a small piece of code splited the qusitions info 5 data farmes each one have a qusiton of the survey
+with a small piece of code with python splited the qusitions info 5 data farmes each one have a qusiton of the survey

 ``` python
 influencer_seller=df[df['Question'] == 'What do you think when an influencer is obviously selling a product?']